ZLTM/japanese_teaching_game/README.md

 ## Installation

-Clone or download the project, you can also download the build from the build directory.
+Clone or download the project, you can also download the apk from the build directory.

 ## Gameplay